123TalKadosh/My-Portfolio/BI-Report/README.md

-# SKU Profitability and Usage Analysis for 2022
+## SwiftHaul Logistics - SKU Profitability and Usage Analysis for 2022

-## Project Overview
+### Project Overview

 The **SKU Profitability and Usage Analysis for 2022** is a comprehensive report conducted by SwiftHaul Logistics Packaging.
 This analysis examines the SKU (Stock Keeping Units) portfolio with a focus on usage and profitability.